 Then it’s important to have a deep understanding of the available Google Ads bidding strategies.
 There are various manual and automated bidding strategies available and each strategy works differently.
 It’s essential to know their benefits and limitations to make an informed decision.

 Not sure which bidding strategy is right for you?
-Check out our article on the Pros & Cons Of Every Google Ads Bid Strategy [2023 Edition].
+Check out our article detailing every bidding strategy in Google Ads.

 With geographic targeting, you can go as local as you need.
 This is especially useful if you want to implement a location-specific campaign, have a brick-and-mortar location, or wish to target specific groups of people.

 Let’s take the example of a laundry service located in Miami.
 As you can see, the Search ads at the top of the page target the local keyword “laundry Miami”.
 This way they ensure that only interested users will click on their ads.

 So far we’ve covered two strategies that focus on narrowing your targeting to reach a relevant audience in Google Ads.
 However, you must strike a balance between casting a wide net to attract a large audience and focusing on a narrow audience to ensure relevance.